Examples#

 Basic operations#

-Given a User
+Given a User entity described here.

-Let's say we want to expose the user name through basic CRUD_OPERATIONS
+Let's say we want to expose the user name through basic CRUD_OPERATIONS for any

 context.